masonfmatthews/rails_assignments/assignments/github_profile/README.md

 https://github.com/masonfmatthews?tab=repositories

 You will notice a lot going on on this page, from styling to navigation bars to icons.
-Make it as similar as you can (stealing whatever styles you like), but keep in mind that the most important part is for the information on the page to be accurate and complete.
+Make it as similar as you can, but keep in mind that the most important part is for the information on the page to be accurate and complete.

 Your Rails application will not need to have any database tables.